tanjazlender/MicrobiomePrime/README.md

 The pipeline was originally developed for use in Microbial Source Tracking (MST), but can also be used for designing primers in medicine or environmental ecology.

 ## Installation
 MicrobiomePrime is intended to be run in a x86-64 Linux OS (tested on Ubuntu).
-The best way to install all the necessary libraries is by using conda.
+The best way to start is to create a conda environment with all the dependencies you need for this pipeline:
 ```
 conda env create -f environment.yml
 ```
 *If you do not have conda installed on your computer, you can find the installation instructions [here](https://conda.io/projects/conda/en/latest/index.html).*

 Now you created a new conda environment named MicrobiomePrime, which must always be activated before using the pipline:
 ```
 conda activate MicrobiomePrime
 ```
+You also need to install a program for *in silico* PCR, ThermonucleotideBLAST.
+It can be installed following the [instructions](https://public.lanl.gov/jgans/tntblast/tntblast_doc.html) on their official page.
+For this program to work across multiple CPUs, we installed OpenMPI.

 ## About the code
 The code is split into three main parts.

-### Part 1: Generation of taxonomic units
+### Part 1: Generation of taxonomic units or sequence variants
 In this part we generate Zero Radius Operational Taxonomic Units (ZOTUs) using Usearch-UNOISE3 software.
 Alternatively you can use other bioinformatic pipelines for the analysis of amplicon sequence data such as Mothur, Qiime2 and DADA2 to generate Operational Taxonomic Units (OTUs) or Amplicon Sequence Variants (ASVs).
 Just be careful with the formatting of the output files ( check the row names, is the table transposed differently? etc.) as it has to be the same as in our example.